definev/definev.github.io/content/posts/create-an-extensible-custom-theme-in-flutter/index.md

   }
 ```

-After setting up the `WebTextTheme` theme extension, we need to register it to `Theme`.
-Something look like this.
+After setting up the `WebTextTheme` theme extension, we need to register it with `Theme`.
+It looks something like this:

 ```dart
     MaterialApp(